j-iwata/RSDFT_DEVELOP/README.md

 ATOMOPT3  0.5d0  1.d-1  1.d-10  / diter_opt
 ```

-If you use CG optimization (*SWOPT = 1* or *2*), *continue_flag* is omitted.
+If you use CG optimization (*SWOPT=1* or *2*), *continue_flag* is not used.

-You can also omit the other aprameters, for example,
+You can also omit the other parameters.
+A minimal example is,

 ```
 ATOMOPT1  50  5.d-4  / ncycle  feps
 ```

-and in this case the omitted parameters are set by default values.
+In this case the omitted parameters are set by default values.

 ## ITO (Kyusyu university)